pgale/HA_TSV_Dashboards/README.md

 [YAML file.](TSV_Dashboard.yaml)

-You'll need to crteate a new dashboard, edit it in raw mode from the dashboard view (top right pencil-three dots-Raw configuration editor) and paste in the code
+You'll need to crteate a new dashboard, edit it in raw mode from the dashboard view (top right pencil-three dots-Raw configuration editor) and paste in the code.
+Expect to make *extensive* modifications as dashboard rely heavily on a users HA setup.
+Hopefully this will give some ideas or a starting point if you like this type of approach.

 #### Dependencies (HACS): ####